 Most brands offer both velcro and snaps.

+There are hundreds of cloth diaper brands.
 I am going to mention the three that I have tested and tried.

 1) Bum Genius